 - Use up the perishable items in your freezer, and try to make meals with pantry items to lessen your moving load.

-- If you’re planning a cross-country drive, map out your route and book hotels or Airbnb.
+- If you’re planning a cross-country drive, map out your route and book hotels or an Airbnb.

-- Organize important documents like birth certificates, passports, medical records, and insurance forms in one easy-to-access folder and be sure to keep it with you during the move.
+- Organize important documents like birth certificates, passports, medical records, and insurance forms in one easy-to-access folder or personal safe, and be sure to keep it with you during the move.